Seeed-Studio/wiki-documents/docs/Beaglebone_Case.md

 ##  How to made the case about seeedstudio

 It's different from the others case just like 6-acrylic sheets laser cutting case and injection model.
 Although it's cheap and fast made, But maybe some people think it no personality.
-Now,there is a case for beaglebone is out of the common, it's designed by seeedstudio engineer.
+Now,there is a case for BeagleBone® is out of the common, it's designed by seeedstudio engineer.
 It's not made by large scale way just like injection model and simple laser cutting.
 Made the case requires 3 kinds of production process——laser cutting ,CNC milling and hot bending. all the processes are suitable for small scale project.

 <big>**The first process——Laser Cutting**</big>